MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 We also use a few `static` fields.
 The single instance of `HttpListener` is used by `Start` and `Stop` and `Listen`, and the `CancellationTokenSource` as well as the `CancellationToken` itself are stored at the class level, which allows any of the methods to both watch for cancellation or request cancellation.
 Finally, we have an integer named `SocketCounter`, which is incremented whenever a new connection is established.
 This acts as a unique ID for the websocket processing loop.
 In theory we'd want to somehow throttle the number of active connections, but for the sake of a demonstration this isn't important.
 (ASP.NET 4.5 was documented as supporting more than 100,000 concurrent websocket connections, and this example is certainly more lightweight than that stack!)

 The `Start` method accepts a URI Prefix (refer to the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.net.httplistener?view=netcore-2.2#remarks) for more information about how these are formatted, warnings about secure usage, and so on).
 Notice we wrap up the `Listen` method call in a separate async `Task` but we don't store the `Task` handle, and we definitely don't want to `await` it because it loops indefinitely.
-The `Listener.IsListening` check is probably unnecessary, I've found that most startup issues result in an exception.
+The `Listener.IsListening` check is probably unnecessary since most startup issues seem to throw an exception.

 ```c#
 public static void Start(string uriPrefix)